-In her role as a te reo Māori PLD facilitator, Anahera has supported schools to ensure that they are providing education that enables the capacity for Māori to achieve as Māori.
+In her role as a te reo Māori PLD facilitator, Anahera supports schools to ensure that they are providing education that enables Māori to achieve as Māori.
 Her experience in working with diverse groups means that she is able to effectively engage others and tailor programmes to suit.
-Her sensitivity and respect creates environments that are conducive to growth, productivity and confidence building.
+Her sensitivity and respect creates environments that are conducive to growth, productivity, and confidence building.

 Anahera supports educators to become culturally responsive practitioners, helping teachers and leaders to understand the critical importance of Māori language, identity and culture for Māori student success.

-Successfully engaged with schools. leaders and boards of trustees to:
+Anahera successfully engages with schools, leaders and boards of trustees to:

 - nurture relationships with whānau, iwi and community